hemavatisaboo/CaesarCipher/README.md

-# CeaserCipher
+# CaesarCipher
-Simple CeaserCipher Cryptography Demo using Python 3
+Simple CaesarCipher Cryptography Demo using Python 3

-* Main file to start is `CeaserCipher.py` .
+* Main file to start is `Cryptography.py` .
 * Words are validated for finding best fit shift key for decryption using `words.txt` file.